FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 This looks at the form and retrieves ids of all fields on the second step: `['form']['steps'][1]`.
 It then gets all each field configuration.

-The code then adds that form field configuration infomration to a dictionary, keyed off of the key of the field.
+The code then adds that form field configuration information to a dictionary, keyed off of the key of the field.
 A key is a string like `registration.data.minprice`.
 This dictionary is what is used to build certain attributes of the update form, as shown above.
 This would need to be modified to loop over steps if you had more than one step collecting profile data.

 The final relevant section of code is the `/update` route handler, shown below: